SimonGZ/google-docs-converter/README.md

 - Regular Markdown (`markdown`) tries to follow the [original John Gruber Markdown spec][Markdown].
 It will attempt to use HTML tags to reflect things like strikethroughs and underlines in a Google Doc.
 - Github Flavored Markdown (`gfm`) is identical to Regular Markdown except it supports Github's strikethrough markup (`~~struck text~~`).
 - Loose Markdown (`loose-markdown`) is less faithful to the original Google Doc, ignoring strikethroughs and converting underlines into italics.
 It's the default because this is usually what I want.
+- Fountain (`fountain`) ignores bold, italic, and underline, bringing in only headings and links.
+It's useful if you'd rather write out markdown styles in Google Docs rather than use rich text.

 ### Org Mode